infocyph/Toolset/Sqlite/README.md

 # All tables to CSV
 sqlitex --db my.db export-all --format csv

-# All tables to JSON
+# All tables to JSON (requires sqlite3 -json)
 sqlitex --db my.db export-all --format json
 ```

 Each table becomes `EXPORT_DIR/<table>.csv` or `EXPORT_DIR/<table>.json`.

+With `--dry-run`, it just prints the paths it would write.

 ---